New York State Legislators debate bills to lower gas prices temporarily

 The suspension would deduct about 33 cents off each gallon driver’s purchase.
 Excluding local sales tax put on fuel purchases.

-“I want to make sure that if we do suspend the gas tax that it actually impacts us at the pumps as consumers,” Sen. Jeremey Coony of Rochester explained.
+“I want to make sure that if we do suspend the gas tax that it actually impacts us at the pumps as consumers,” Sen. Jeremey Cooney of Rochester said.
 “Just because you get rid of a tax doesn’t mean that these big oil companies are going to pass those savings to us.”

 “Especially with the situation in Ukraine we don’t know how that’s going to play out,” Assemblyman Brian Manktelow of Lyons added.
 “I think it would be smart to say pull back and stop spending some money and let’s help our people.
 It’s their money let’s give it back for a while and make sure we take care of them.”